jeffamaxey/PortfolioML/docs/source/images/preprocessing.rst

 In our study, because of the objective is to forcast the returns data of the following day, we have applied the DWT to returns data over 3 time scales in order to keep only the "short-scale" information.
-Thefollowing picture rappresent respectively the DWT of price and returns, in particular they contains the three details coefficients and the approximation on the last time-scale.
+The following pictures rappresent respectively the DWT of price and returns, in particular they contains the three details coefficients and the approximation on the last time-scale.

 .. image:: images/Discrete Wavelet Trasformation of Close Return Data.png